 “Love” happens in our own imagination, where we construct an illusionary sphere, and being unreal, is nothing but a bubble of beautiful absurdity.

 This is how I love: I fix my attention on a beautiful or attractive or otherwise lovable figure and this figure obsesses, captivates, and possesses me!
 I love with my gaze and not even with my fantasy, because I don’t fantasize at all about the figures that captivate me.
 I’m not interested in knowing the identity, activities or opinions of the person whose exterior aspect I see.

 We never love anyone.
 What we love is the idea we have of someone.
 It’s our concept –our own selves- that we love.

 Fernando Pessoa, The Book of Disquiet.

-But as Shakespeare says “all that glisters is not gold”.
-Not only in love, but in life “what is essential is invisible to the eye” (Antoine de Saint-Exupery, The Little Prince).
+Let´s remember then the Shakespeare say: “all that glisters is not gold”.
+So not only in love, but in life “what is essential is invisible to the eye”*, don´t you think?

 *Antoine de Saint-Exupery, The Little Prince.